Otavia

-Otavia antiqua is an early sponge-like fossil found in Namibia in the Etosha National Park.
+Otavia antiqua is an ancient sponge-like multicellular organism found in the Otavi Group (the generic name being the namesake) in the Etosha National Park, Namibia.
 It is claimed to be the oldest animal fossil, being found in rock aged between 760 and 550 million years ago.
-The genus was named after the Otavi Group in Namibia in which the fossils were found.
-The oldest fossils are from the Tonian period, before the Cryogenian glaciations, but the latest found were from the Nama Group rocks, which are from the Ediacaran period.
+The oldest Otavia fossils are from the Tonian period, before the Cryogenian glaciations, but the latest found were from the Nama Group rocks of the Ediacaran period.